Outlines the procedure for asset tagging.

 Equipment (Asset) RAM Assets White Tag with Barcode

 Warehouse (if deliverable to warehouse)

 Department (if delivered directly to department)

-As outlined in the Property Acquisition and Receiving Procedure, all High-Risk Assets delivered to the department must be tagged with a Red Tag upon receipt by the Equipment Coordinator.
+As outlined in the Property Acquisition and Receiving Procedure, all High-Risk Assets delivered to the department must be tagged with a red tag upon receipt by the equipment coordinator.

 Decals should be placed where they will not be damaged and can be accessed for physical inventory.
 If a decal is missing or damaged, the PCC should assign a new asset number and replace the old decal with a new decal that has the new asset number.
-The PCC will update RAMI with the new tag number.
+The PCC will update RAM with the new tag number.

-Note: Property that is currently tagged with a White Tag at the time of approval of this policy that would subsequently qualify as a High-Risk Asset will be grandfathered and does not need to be retagged.
+Note: Property that is currently tagged with a white tag at the time of approval of this policy that would subsequently qualify as a High-Risk Asset will be grandfathered and does not need to be retagged.